The Callan Institute is focussed on the use of information, computing and communications

 international and we have demonstrated success in transferring knowledge and technology to assist new

 startup companies and product development.

 The Callan Institute for applied ICT was formally establised in 2010, drawing primarily on researchers from the

 Departments of Electronic Engineering and Computer Science.
 The Callan Institute builds on the success of

 the preceding Institute of Microelectronics and Wireless Systems which was absorbed into the Callan Institute.

 The new Institute will endeavour to highlight existing research activities and work towards enhancing

-collaboration and a multi-disciplinary approach to research at NUI Maynooth.
+collaboration and a multi-disciplinary approach to research at Maynooth University.
 The Institute also has a mission

 to support the existing productive culture for commercially relevant innovation, successful knowledge transfer,